tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 - MacOS should do this automatically, but not every keychain is automatically configured to add the keys to the agent every time.
 - Alternatively `ssh-add -K ~/.ssh/KEY_NAME` manually adds the key to the keychain.

-Note: When we log in to the server, the `#` in the prompt indicates we are logged in as a superuser, as root.
+Note: When we log in to the server, the `#` in the prompt indicates we are logged in as a super user, as root.

 - Logging in as root is dangerous, because we can do anything we want.
 - We could delete entire directories and we won't get a warning.
-- When not logged in as a superuser, when we do something that is restricted in permissions, we have to manually override that every time.
+- When not logged in as a super user, when we do something that is restricted in permissions, we have to manually override that every time.
 - It is best practice to login as a user with root permissions but is not root.

 ## 4. Server Setup